 - Better chance to secure preferred floor levels, views, and orientations.

-- Lower upfront financial commitment afforded by progressive payment scheme.
+- Lower upfront financial commitment due to the progressive payment scheme.

 - Enjoy brand-new fittings, appliances, and defects coverage.